-If this circling goes on for too long, the roots can become more than just root bound—they will become extremely tight and unable to free themselves once the plant is transplanted to a larger pot.
+Second, know that keeping your plant root bound in a round pots for too many years can lead the roots to circle densely around the shape of the pot.
+If this circling goes on for too long, the roots can become more than just root bound.
+They will become extremely tight and unable to free themselves once the plant is transplanted to a larger pot.

 What are air pots?

 In fact, this pot-bound root growth can lead to the eventual downfall of your plant as it continues to get larger.
 The root system won’t be able to support the plant and provide the best new growth.
 Air pots are a special sort of pot made out of plastic.
 The plastic has bumps and patterns in it to help the plant’s root system spread and grow more naturally.

 How to cut and preserve eucalyptus

-The best way to preserve eucalyptus branches so they look like the lovely dried ones you buy at the craft store is to cut and dry them upside down.
+One great way to preserve eucalyptus branches so they look like the lovely dried ones you buy at the craft store is to cut and dry them upside down.
 Like a lot of other herbs, you can cut the stems off, tie them in a bundle, and hang them upside down to dry.